-Sorting out the estate can mean a lot of paperwork.
-Consequently, many choose to use solicitors to take care of it.
-But this can cost thousands of pounds even if the estate is not complicated.
+Even if there is a will, sorting out an estate can look complicated and many use solicitors to take care of it.
+But this can cost thousands of pounds, even if the estate is small, or not complicated.
 For a few hundred pounds, you could sort out a simple estate yourself.
-We’ll give you advice on doing this yourself and when to seek a specialist if needed.
+This article includes guidance on doing it yourself, what is included in an estate and when you might need a specialist.

 What does sorting out the estate involve?